Genotyping

 Illumina genotyping

 Second Generation Sequencing (2GS) has recently opened up opportunities to develop very high-throughput genotyping assays.
-We are currently developing and optimising Genotyping by Sequencing (GbS) assays in cereal and soft fruit species which will enable extremely cost-effective diversity analysis and high-density genetic mapping.
-Please contact Pete Hedley or Hui Liu for further information.
+We have developed and optimised Genotyping by Sequencing (GbS) assays in cereal and soft fruit species which enable extremely cost-effective diversity analysis and high-density genetic mapping.
+In addition, the recent acquisition of an Illumina MiSeq platform in the group has led to conversion of GoldenGate SNP assays into sequencing-based markers. this has been done in collaboration with Eureka Genomics in the US (http://www.eurekagenomics.com/ws/home.html).
+Please contact Pete Hedley for further information.